maritime-labs/boatface/README.rst

 About
 *****

-An instrumentation panel to display NMEA telemetry data received via UDP port 10110 over Wi-Fi.
+Software to drive an instrumentation panel for displaying NMEA telemetry data received via UDP port 10110 over Wi-Fi.

 .. note::